emberjs/rfcs/text/0995-deprecate-non-colocated-components.md

 ## How We Teach This

-Guides and docs already dont mention the above old layouts.
+Guides and docs already don't mention the above old layouts.

 ## Drawbacks